The Drive to ZeroTM Pledge

 We understand both the urgency and the realities of transforming the medium- and heavy-duty vehicle market to improve air quality and reduce greenhouse gases;

-We appreciate that given the state of the technology, how vehicles are used and operate, and economic factors, that zero emission technology can be commercially viable sooner in certain applications than others;
+We appreciate that given the state of the technology, how vehicles are used and operate, and economic factors, that zero emission1 technology can be commercially viable sooner in certain applications than others;

 We see the benefit of working together globally to make zero emission medium- and heavy-duty vehicles successful by focusing in those applications that have the most near-term potential;